Dynamical quantum phase transitions from random matrix theory: Dynamical quantum phase transition and finite system size

 for a function $c (\gamma) >0$ which does not depend on $\ell$ and a suitable $\delta >0$.
 We have derived above $\delta=1$ at leading order in the planar limit.
-Thus, before the GWW phase transition, the error in approximating the imaginary-time system by an infinite number of qubits is exponentially small in the system size.
+Thus, before the GWW phase transition, the error in approximating the imaginary-time system by an infinite number of qubits (i.e. $L\to \infty$ from the onset) is exponentially small in the system size.

 One of the outcomes of Section \ref{sec:PT} is that, in the first phase, the real-time and imaginary-time dynamics are related by analytic continuation, a fact that does not hold beyond the respective phase transitions.
 From that, we are tempted to expect that the finite-$L$ dependence in the first phase is exponential also in the real-time system.
-The plots in Figures~\ref{fig:errvstau}-\ref{fig:errvsell} make manifest that the error \eqref{eq:deferrorquantum} behaves identically to its imaginary-time analogue \eqref{eq:deferrorthermal}.
+The plots in Figures~\ref{fig:errvstau} \& \ref{fig:errvsell} make manifest that the error \eqref{eq:deferrorquantum} behaves identically to its imaginary-time analogue \eqref{eq:deferrorthermal}.
 In particular, from Figure~\ref{fig:errvsell} we observe an exponential decay of $\err_N (\ell, \tau)$ as a function of $\ell$. \\